- Grand Boulevard

 - It opened January 18, 1932.

-- On July 7, 2000, the Friends of Libraries USA and Illinois Center for the Book designated Hall Branch as a literary landmark in recognition of its promotion of African American literary culture by serving as a meeting place for such writers as Arna Bontemps, Gwendolyn Brooks, Lorraine Hansberry, Langston Hughes, Zora Neale Hurston, Claude McKay and Richard Wright.
+- On July 7, 2000, the Friends of Libraries USA (now United for Libraries) and Illinois Center for the Book designated Hall Branch as a literary landmark in recognition of its promotion of African American literary culture by serving as a meeting place for such writers as Arna Bontemps, Gwendolyn Brooks, Lorraine Hansberry, Langston Hughes, Zora Neale Hurston, Claude McKay and Richard Wright.